Lab Hazard Assessments

 Cryogenics: Cryogenic liquids (liquid Nitrogen, etc), or cryogenic freezers in use.
 Refer to the University’s Cryogenic Material program.

-Electricity: Manipulation of live electrical circuits may be occurring.
+Electricity: Manipulation of live electrical circuits at 50 Volts or greater may be occurring.

 High Noise: Any space where the noise level may exceed safe limits as defined by OSHA 1910.95.